edf-hpc/hpcstats/doc/architecture.rst

 .. image:: _static/arch_agents_launcher.*

+* ``fsquota`` agent can be installed on login nodes, and then launched periodically by a cronjob to log the filesystems quota usage rate in a CSV file.
+This CSV file is then read through an SSH connection and parsed by :py:class:`FSQuotaImporterSSH` connector to fill the HPCStats database.
 * ``fsusage`` agent can be installed on login nodes, and then launched periodically by a cronjob to log constantly the filesystems usage rate in a CSV file.
 This CSV file is then read through an SSH connection and parsed by